-Now, creating a remote enabled workforce sounds great but it’s much easier said than done.
-Establishing your system will take time and must be carefully executed in order to be successful.
+Now, creating a remote enabled workforce sounds great but for companies new to the process, it’s often easier said than done.
+Establishing your system will take time and must be executed carefully in order to be successful and secure.
 With that being said, what do you have to do to create your very own remote workforce?

 First things first, which positions are eligible to work remotely?
 Obviously, not every job can be done from the comfort of your home but you want to make a clear distinction about what positions are eligible and which are not.
 By analyzing your work and operating model you should be able to determine which jobs should be done out of office.
 An example would be an inside sales rep, if all their work is conducted over the phone and email does it really matter where they are making the calls?